This is the most comprehensive list of Active Directory Security Best Practices online.

 1. Limit the use of Domain Admins and other Privileged Groups

 Members of Domain Admins and other privileged groups are very powerful.
 They can have access to the entire domain, all systems, all data, computers, laptops, and so on.

 It is recommended to have no day to day user accounts in the Domain Admins group, the only exception is the default Domain Administrator account.

 Domain Admins are what the bad guys try to seek out.

 Microsoft recommends that when DA access is needed, you temporarily place the account in the DA group.
 When the work is done you should remove the account from the DA group.

 This process is also recommended for the Enterprise Admins, Backup Admins, and Schema Admin groups.

 What’s the big deal?

-It’s becoming way to easy for attackers to obtain or crack user credentials.
+It’s become way too easy for attackers to obtain or crack user credentials.

 Once attackers gain access to one system they can move laterally within a network to seek out higher permissions (domain admins).